Timing spring-data-cassandra repository methods

 To give a pretty common example, say that with a new release of the application

-statement from a repository class gets changed that causes the
+one SELECT statement from a repository class gets changed that causes the

 application to run normal on the testing environment, but on the productive environment